-The building is to be adjacent to the existing livestock housing, with no change to setting.
+The building is to be on the same site as the dilapidated agricultural building, with no change to setting.

 - c) Utilises materials appropriate to the area within which it is located.
 The materials are compatible with good design of agricultural buildings. - d) It would not have a significant impact on the amenity of adjacent land uses, properties, residents or the community.